PrestaShop SMTP settings is easy

 How to setup your Prestashop SMTP parameters

 You can simply configure Gmail SMTP settings into whatever script or program you wish to send email from.
 It does not require any Prestashop addons.
 All you need is either a free Gmail account or paid Google Apps account, and then, you only need to focus on email template & email content.

 You have the option of having Google store and index the emails you send via its SMTP server, so all your sent emails will be searchable and backed-up on Google servers.
 If you elect to use your Gmail or Google Apps account for your incoming email as well, you'll have all your email in one convenient place.

 Email system is a vital Prestashop core.
-Prestashop Discounts Rules module uses this system to send the voucher after order to your customers, apply a discount based on customer groups, catagories, suppliers, volume or price.
+Prestashop Discounts Rules module uses this system to send the voucher after order to your customers, apply a discount based on customer groups, categories, suppliers, volume or price.

 From the submenus that appear underneath click on E-mail.
 You'll see the two email options: Use PHP mail() function and Set my own SMTP parameters.